Arabian-vACC/library/docs/aerodrome/al-ain/air.md

 VFR aircraft may be instructed to maintain visual separation with preceding aircraft and given a take-off clearance if no wake turbulence separation minima exists. are able to achieve minimum separation requirements when reaching the respective Al-Ain CTA exit point.

 ### 4.3.5 IFR handoff procedure
-IFR departures shall be handed off to Al-Ain Approach Radar.
+IFR departures shall be handed off to Abu Dhabi Radar East.
-Where Al-Ain Approach Radar is offline, aircraft shall be handed off directly to the appropriate UAE controller.
+When Abu Dhabi Radar East is offline, aircraft shall be handed off directly to the appropriate UAE controller.

 ### 4.3.6 Stopping a departure
 Aircraft that have commenced their take-off roll may be instructed to stop immediately to avert a collision due to a runway incursion or any other dangerous situation.

 !!! warning
-    The instruction to stop must be given early enough such that the aircraft does not reach its decision speed.
+    The instruction to stop must be given early enough such that the aircraft does not reach its decision speed(V1).
 Therefore, aerodrome controllers must be vigilant and remain aware of the location of traffic and all times as well as runway incursion hotspots.

 !!! example
     **Controller:** ABY728, Stop immediately, I say again stop immediately, vehicle entering the runway!